-And then if you want to make it a complete meal and get some more veggies in the dish, I love to add zucchini or summer squash in the dish.
-When I do that and want to eat Paleo fish, I don’t eat rice with the dish.
-If you can eat rice, then it goes well with this.
-Use white or brown rice, or even quinoa or cauliflower “rice.”
+If you want to make it a complete meal and get some more veggies in the dish, I love to add zucchini or summer squash in the dish.
+When I do that and want to eat Paleo, I love it with some cauliflower steamed in my Instant Pot *.

 Super Easy 30-Minute Fish Veracruz Recipe